Trail Changes and Updatesadmin2022-09-13T17:05:44-04:00

 THE SHELTER SITUATION

-The Cohos Trail Association maintains four shelters right now and a tent platform site, too.
-Look for a new shelter at Kaufman forest, in Stark after June 2018. see above
+The Cohos Trail Association maintains five shelters right now and a tent platform site, too.

 On Mt.
 Cabot in the Kilkenny division of the national forest, the Mt.
 Cabot watchman’s cabin is available on a first-come first-served basis.
 It holds up to eight people.
 In the Whites, on the Dry River Trail about a mile north of the Cohos Trail route reposes the Dry River Shelter.